 - Determine leadership structure and process for choosing officers

-- Determine action items and assign tasks to attendees
+- Identify key action items and assign tasks to attendees

-- Determine time & place of next meeting
+- Decide time and place of next meeting

 While planning your organization, you should discuss and consider what type events you would like to host.
 While this list is by no means exhaustive, here are a few event ideas for your alumni club: